What Is a Coup-Contrecoup Brain Injury Following a Philadelphia Accident?

 Coup Brain Injury

-A coup brain injury occurs at the point of impact, resulting in the brain hitting the inside of the skull at the opposite side of the brain and point of contact.
+A coup brain injury occurs at the point of impact, with the brain hitting the inside of the skull at the opposite side of the brain and the point of contact.
 The initial point of contact is usually a stationary head being hit by a moving object.

 Contrecoup Brain Injury